Lyquix/docker-lamp/README.md

 *  When accessing the files in the WSL Ubuntu distro, the default behavior is for Linux to see you as the default user (`ubuntu`).
 However, I noticed that right after installing Ubuntu, the user was root.
 This made me think it would always be root and after I restarted my computer I had several issues with permissions.
 *  Some times MySQL will not start when the container boots.
 You can manually run `sudo /start.sh` from the Docker terminal to start the services again
+* When connecting to MySQL you must use host name 127.0.0.1, localhost doesn't work in Docker

 To Do
 -----